mw8/Covid19Analysis/README.md

 ## Getting started
 * It is highly recommended to run the following command to automatically update git submodules.
 > git config --global submodule.recurse true
-* After the submodules are updated, just run
+* After the submodule (containing the data) is updated, just run
 > python3 analyze_data.py

 ## Example output